Bob Braun: Accolades

 In 1993, he was inducted into the Cincinnati Radio Hall of Fame.
 In March 1994, Braun left Hollywood and returned to WSAI Radio (by then featuring an adult standards musical format) as one of "The Sunrise Boys", working as the morning host alongside his nephew, "Bucks" Braun (himself a successful radio personality in nearby Dayton, Ohio) and newsman Don Herman.
 In June 1997, Mayor Roxanne Qualls and the entire City Council honored him with "Bob Braun Day in Cincinnati".

 Later years and death

 Braun retired on November 24, 1999, after being diagnosed with Parkinson's disease.
 His show business career had spanned a half century.
 He was replaced on WSAI by Nick Clooney.

-Braun died of Parkinson's and cancer in 2001 and was buried in Cincinnati's Spring Grove Cemetery.
+Braun died of Parkinson's and cancer in 2001 and is buried in Cincinnati's Spring Grove Cemetery.
 He was survived by his wife, Wray Jean, and three children: Rob, Doug, and Melissa.
 Rob later worked at WKRC-TV as its primary news anchorman.